 Café and Coffee Shop Plans

-Often built on limited space.
-Emphasis is on flexible seating options with small tables, window bars, or communal setups.
-Square footage is more evenly distributed between the kitchen and dining area, but with additional attention to ambiance, foot traffic, and visibility from the street.
+These restaurants are often built within limited space, so the focus shifts to flexible seating, with small tables, window bars, or even communal setups.
+The square footage is usually split more evenly between the kitchen and dining area, with extra thought given to ambiance, foot traffic, and visibility from the street.

 Hybrid or Multi-Zone Layouts